-Click “Start Test” below to take a free AICP practice test!
+Click “Start Test” above to take a free AICP practice test!

 The AICP exam is computer-based, containing 170 multiple-choice questions and being timed at 3.5 hours.
 The questions utilize varied methods of introducing information, such as tables, graphs, word problems, and yes-or-no responses.

 The questions in this section assess various skills related to researching information and assessing that information.